Jupiter Register

 Raced during the ownership of Jerry Van-Vort at venues such as Lime Rock an Bridgehampton, but always beaten by Porsche's.

 Lengthy and very well documented restoration from a basket-case by the late Reg Gilbert.
 Red with black interior.
-Somewhere in Ohio now.

 Ed Renner purchased the car in 1969 for $500.00.
 It has thre non factory retrofitted louvers in the bonnet.
 This Jupiters engine was lost in the Scottish wilderness for many years after being sent there for rebuilding.
 Following elaborate undercover work involving many members of the International Jowett Underground the engine was removed to London where it was rebuilt by Dennis Sparrow and after Being lost in international transit was finally re-united with chassis in Alabama where it continues in service.
 Red with black interior.
 Shipped to Scott Renner in 2004.